MicrosoftDocs/win32/desktop-src/NetMon2/implementing-dllmain-parser.md

 ---
-Description: Network Monitor uses the DllMain export function to identify the existence of the parser, and release resources that Network Monitor uses to store information about the parser. ms.assetid: 1741a12c-3645-4e83-b97f-37e67218c5eb
+description: Network Monitor uses the DllMain export function to identify the existence of the parser, and release resources that Network Monitor uses to store information about the parser. ms.assetid: 1741a12c-3645-4e83-b97f-37e67218c5eb
 title: Implementing DllMain Parser ms.topic: article